railwaymen/evally/README.md

 A few of the things that you can do with Evally:
 - prepare own customized questionnaires
 - use a three stars rating, 'yes or no' option or text to evaluate employee
-- manage employees
+- manage hired and archived employees
 - save evaluation drafts for further modifications
 - track upcoming evaluations
 - archive users activities
 - share evaluations by unique and safe link
 - search employees by skills
-- present the data about your employees on the charts, distinguished by groups and positions
+- present the analytics about employees, employment changes and evaluations on charts
 - use one of two available languages: Polish, English
 - as an admin delegate employee's evaluations to user with evaluator role